Thank-You Note to Send After Completing an Internship

 What You Need to Know About Writing Thank You Letters

 Being able to craft a sincere thank-you note is an important element in anyone’s professional toolkit, no matter what job field they are pursuing or what level they are at in their career.
-Here is more information about what you need to know about writing thank-you letters, including who to thank, what to write, and when to write an employment-related thank you letter.
+Make sure you review what you need to know about writing thank-you letters, including who to thank, what to write, and when to write an employment-related thank you letter.